 - The direction of the first leg is believed to be X, though it may also be A, Q or Z

-- Your track may cover any kind of terrain possible, including rivers, impassable 8 foot fences, swamps, landfills, interstate highways and backyards containing hostile resident dogs
+- Your track may cover any terrain possible, including rivers, 8 foot fences, swamps, landfills, interstate highways and backyards with hostile resident dogs

 - There may be no “end” to your track – your subject just keeps moving, or gets in a car, or is actually no where near the area and is sipping coffee in MacDonald’s a few miles away

 Do dogs track successfully under these conditions?
 Yes.
 Every day, across the country, highly trained K-9’s work under such conditions.

 There are, for some reason, a lot of folks in the tracking community who feel that Search & Rescue tracking has little or no bearing on AKC or Schutzhund tracking, and persist in their old fashioned methods which are simply not used in SAR training.
 Perhaps some of this arises from the misconception that all SAR dogs work as “airscenting” dogs.
 This is not true.
 Under a variety of conditions, airscenting is highly ineffective and/or dangerous, and ideally, a search dog can then switch gears to the tracking mode.